MEDICAL IMAGING - 2022/3

 Thus, the summative assessment for this module consists of:

-A report (maximum 2000 words), to be submitted typically in Week 7, on one experiment on X-ray imaging.
+A report, to be submitted typically in Week 6-7, on one experiment on X-ray imaging.

-A group presentation, to be given to the class in Week 9 or 10, on the group project on Ultrasonics.
+A presentation, to be given to the class in Week 10-11, on the ultrasound project.

 A written examination of 2h duration with a section of short compulsory questions, and a section of longer questions with a choice of 2 out of 3.

-Non-marked problems will be provided on a regular basis for discussion during tutorials; mock exam papers will be provided for students to attempt individually and the opportunity to get feedback on such papers will be offered.
+Non-marked problems will be provided for discussion during tutorials; mock exam papers will be provided for students to attempt individually and the opportunity to get feedback on such papers will be offered.

 - Provide the student with the theoretical skills necessary to understand the physics and also essential aspects of signal processing underpinning the formation of diagnostic imaging systems; to provide an understanding of the elementary aspects of X-ray planar and CT imaging, Nuclear Medicine, Magnetic Resonance Imaging and Ultrasound.